 7. Pay off your debt

 A top priority should be paying off debt.
-There’s no reason to owe money on a high-interest credit card when you have millions in the bank.
+Why owe money on a high-interest credit card when you have millions in the bank?

-Many of us would sleep better at night being debt-free.
+Many of us would sleep better at night being debt-free, however.
 As for student loans and mortgages, there’s no reason to keep those for a tax deduction if you’re taking your winnings in annuity payments.
-Both of those deductions phase out for high-income households.
+Those deductions phase out for high-income households, points out Zacks.

 8. Fully fund your savings goals

-Next, put money toward all your savings goals.
+Another priority: funding all your savings goals.
 That means setting aside money in an emergency fund, maxing out retirement savings and getting college accounts set up for the kids.